MFA, New York University (NYU)

 Grace Yu is the child of immigrants from South Korea and China

-Fellowship awarded to support work towards an MFA in Directing and Cinematography at NYU
+Fellowship awarded to support work towards an MFA in Directing and Cinematography at New York University (NYU)

 Grace Yu is a photographer.